digikin/swarm-tick-stack-demo/README.md

 Docker will help us out with DNS so change the Connection URL to `http://influxdb:8086`

-I did have an issue with new new version of InfluxDB where I had to use my master nodes IP to connect to influx through chronograf's dashboard.
+I did have an issue with a newer version of InfluxDB where I had to use my master nodes IP to connect to influx through chronograf's dashboard.

 ![Chronograph UI](./assets/images/Screenshot-chronograf.png)
 ![Chronograph UI](./assets/images/Screenshot-chronograf2.png)